Sunscreen-tech/Sunscreen/sunscreen_docs/src/getting_started/example.md

 }
 ```

-The program now compiles our `simple_multiply` FHE program.
+We invoke the compiler to build our `simple_multiply` FHE program.
 Compilation translates our program into a runnable format, performs optimizations and fills in implementation details, including figuring out FHE scheme parameters and inserting special operations.

 What's the `?` after at the end of `.compile()`?
 For the uninitiated, the [`?`](https://doc.rust-lang.org/book/ch09-02-recoverable-errors-with-result.html) operator propagates errors.
 Fallible expressions in Rust emit [`Results`](https://doc.rust-lang.org/std/result/enum.Result.html), which can contain either a value or an error.
 Using `?` unwraps the value in a successful result or immediately returns the error from a failed one, letting the caller of the current function deal with it.
 We should see the former after compilation, as our program is well-formed.